pashmaklang/pashmak/README.md

 ##### finish

-this module includes some aliases to make the pashmak syntax better.
+this module includes some functions to make the pashmak syntax better.

 also look at this example about print: